 Skills & Attributes

 An Interest in Skin Science

-This job is all about the skin, and a good esthetician will need to have a great understanding of how the skin is structured, how it works, and how it repairs itself and ages.
-You will learn much of this information at beauty school, but you will need an on-going interest in the science of skin, keeping up with the latest discoveries and products.
+This job is all about the skin, and a good esthetician will need a solid understanding of how the skin is structured, how it works, and how it repairs itself and ages.
+You will learn much of this information at beauty school, but you will need an ongoing interest in skin science, keeping up with the latest discoveries and products.

-Personal grooming is important for an esthetician – you should be smartly presented with a good image.
-In the salon workplace, you may be required to wear a tunic and be well-presented, to give clients confidence in the hygiene and safety of your work.
+Personal grooming is important for an esthetician.
+Take pride in your appearance and always dress your best.
+In the salon workplace, you may have to wear a tunic and be well-presented to give clients confidence in the hygiene and safety of your work.

-An esthetician should have a solid understanding of the science of skin, but you will also need a dash of creative flair when you are applying makeup.
-You will need a steady hand, and deft fingers for techniques such as eyelash extensions and permanent makeup.
+Having extensive knowledge of scientific formulations and concepts is essential and ideal if you have a knack for creatively applying makeup.
+You will need a steady hand and deft fingers for techniques such as eyelash extensions and permanent makeup.

 An esthetician works one-on-one with people all day long, and the rewards of the job come from this close interaction.
-You will need to be a good listener, and have a high level of tactfulness and sensitivity, especially if you are planning to train as a medical esthetician.
+You will need to be a good listener and have a high level of tactfulness and sensitivity, especially if you plan to train as a medical esthetician.

 Product sales are an important revenue source for a salon or self-employed esthetician.
 You will need to recommend suitable products for your clients, guiding them in what is best for their skin type and lifestyle.

 Although you may be able to carry out some skincare treatments seated, this job also involves standing for long periods during the working day, so good health and stamina are important.
 You will need to maintain a professional and friendly manner from opening to closing time.